typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/class-literal-property-style.md

-# Ensures that literals on classes are exposed in a consistent style (`class-literals-style`)
+# Ensures that literals on classes are exposed in a consistent style (`class-literal-property-style`)

 When writing TypeScript applications, it's typically safe to store literal values on classes using fields with the `readonly` modifier to prevent them from being reassigned.
 When writing TypeScript libraries that could be used by Javascript users however, it's typically safer to expose these literals using `getter`s, since the `readonly` modifier is enforced at compile type.